zaphod42/puppet-docs/source/guides/style_guide.markdown

 ## Appendix A - Class Inheritance

-Dan asked me to document the process I’ve been working on to avoid class inheritance.
-To aid this process, an example may be best.
- The bluetooth example from the Puppet Master training illustrates this example quite well.
-The class inheritance solution is quite complicated while the conditional solution is quite straight forward.

-This is also related to Appendix B - Organization of Classes since variables play a key role in the strategy.
+This Appendix process documents an approach to avoiding class inheritance.
+This approach is shown below using the bluetooth example from the Puppet Master training.

-There are a couple of assumptions I make:
+There are a couple of assumptions we make:

 1. Class inheritance is only useful for overriding resource parameters.